patonz/uhura/README.md

 - `NATS_CLUSTER_PORT` is needed to connect the cluster on the same network.
 - `ROUTES` is needed when we want to create a cluster, specifying an online server.
 The sender is our first server, so the receiver can connect to it.
 It is needed only for the startup for discovery purposes.
 - `UHURA_CORE_ID` Uhura has its own ID over the cluster, needed for clients and adapters.
+- `ADAPTERS` autodeploy a specific set of adapters, as default will start a nats adapter.

 Then, we need to expose the ports, forwarding port 4222 for each new Uhura instance, as well as the cluster port 6222.